 Related Reading: 12 Co-Parenting Rules For Divorced Couples

 Lokesh has now changed.
 He is overweight, verging on obesity.
 His face is bloated, eyes red-shot and perpetually tired.
 Perhaps if he’d remarried, things would have been different.
-But they were so young when they separated!
+They were so young when they separated!
 Didn’t he think of remarrying?
 Perhaps to correct a mistake he had made?
 And how did Asha escape another marriage in a marriage-oriented society?

-Lokesh and Asha have had their share of these suggestions.
+Lokesh and Asha have both had their share of these suggestions.
 We all thought it was just a matter of time before they moved on.
 If they had, maybe they would have been better at parenting after separation.
 Finding companionship again, and sharing their lives with someone would have made them happy.
 But they didn’t.
-They remained single, and did not manage parenting after divorce.
+They remained single, and did not manage parenting after divorce properly.
 I can see their parenting mistakes more clearly now.

 Twelve years later: Parenting after separation